 For each baptism, the name of the child is given, then that of the father along with, in most but not all entries, his occupation, and finally his wife’s maiden name.
 This gives us a very good idea of the occupations of working men at that time: thus there are five Tenants, four Shepherds, three people who are described as ‘Residenter’ (resident), two Taylors, two Crofters, two Park Keepers, two Workmen and one each of Cottar, Tacksman, Pensioner, Weaver, Innkeeper, and Shoemaker.

-Tenants would have had a joint share in a clachan, whereas a Crofter would rent his land directly from the landlord in a reorganised crofting township.
-It is therefore surprising to note that one of the Crofters, Duncan Stewart, whose son Ewen was baptised on 8th February 1833, had land in Bourblaige, a clachan cleared for a sheep farm in 1828.
+Tenants would have had a joint share in a settlement, whereas a Crofter would rent his land directly from the landlord in a reorganised crofting township.
+It is therefore surprising to note that one of the Crofters, Duncan Stewart, whose son Ewen was baptised on 8th February 1833, had land in Bourblaige, a settlement cleared for a sheep farm in 1828.
 The two park keepers are located in Glenborrodale and Ardslignish, and one wonders where the ‘parks’ were that they worked; it may be significant that a Tacksman is recorded as residing in Ardslignish.

 Many thanks indeed to Alasdair McDiarmid for letting us use this record.